MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 If your notifications appear but aren't persisted in Action Center (disappearing after the popup is dismissed), that means you haven't implemented the COM activator correctly.

 If you've installed both your Desktop Bridge and classic Win32 app, note that the Desktop Bridge app will supersede the classic Win32 app when handling toast activations.
 That means that toasts from the classic Win32 app will still launch the Desktop Bridge app when clicked.
 Uninstalling the Desktop Bridge app will revert activations back to the classic Win32 app.

+## Known issues

+**FIXED: App doesn't become focused after clicking toast**: In builds 15063 and earlier, foreground rights weren't being transferred to your application when we activated the COM server.
+Therefore, your app would simply flash when you tried to move it to the foreground.
+There was no workaround for this issue.
+We fixed this in builds 16299 and higher.

 ## Resources